team467/team467.github.io/content/resources/team-meals/index.md

 title: Team Meals
 ---

-Shrewsbury Colonials eat together as a team during the longer work days of the build season.
+Colonials eat together as a team during the longer work days of the build season.
 Most weeks we have meals on **Friday Dinner, Saturday Lunch and Saturday Dinner**, however during vacation and at the end of the build season, meals on other days will also be added.

 **Providing one team meal is a requisite for travel with the team.**